• Skip to primary navigation

 Ingredients for gluten free corn fritters with Bob's Red Mill All Purpose Flour

-About that Cheese: I used a block of medium cheddar cheese that I shredded with a cheese grater.
-You could experiment with other cheeses such as monterey jack, colby or a cheese blend.
+The Cheese: I used a block of medium cheddar cheese that I shredded with a cheese grater.
+You could experiment with cheeses like Monterey Jack, Colby, or a cheese blend.

 How to Make Corn Fritters